Skip to main content

 Education and Training for Clinical Investigators

 The goal of this program is to provide education and training in clinical and translational research for clinicians and scientists.
-This program includes a Master of Science degree in Clinical Research (i.e. the Clinical Research track in MS-PREV) and a Certificate in Clinical Research.
-In addition, there is a MS and PhD in Molecular Medicine with a track in Translational Research within the Graduate Program in Life Sciences.
-There are also PhD programs in Pharmaceutical Health Services Research and Pharmaceutical Sciences in the School of Pharmacy.
-Finally, there is an Epidemiology concentration in the Master of Public Health program, for those interested in an MPH degree.
+This program includes a Master of Science degree in Epidemiology and Clinical Research (Clinical Research track) and a Certificate in Clinical Research.

-The intensity of formal training can vary from a certificate program (12 credits) to an MS degree (30 credits) to a PhD (up to 58 credits) depending on the background and needs of the student.
+The intensity of formal training can vary from a certificate program (13 credits) to the MS degree (30 credits) depending on the background and needs of the student.

 Those enrolled in formal training programs will demonstrate the following knowledge, skills and attitudes.

-• Design and conduct a study that minimizes bias and confounding.
+• Design and conduct clinical studies that minimize bias and confounding.

 • Respect and protect the rights and welfare of individuals participating in research.

-• Know when and how to use quantitative methods and understand the results.
+• Know when and how to use appropriate statistical methods and interpret the results.

 • Choose the appropriate sample size and power to test hypotheses.